-Variations on the theme Heyting categories are categories with a somewhat involved structure such that the class of sub-objects of any object form a Heyting category, ordered by the factorisation of morphisms.
+Variations on the theme Heyting categories are categories with a somewhat involved structure such that the class of sub-objects of any object form a Heyting algebra, ordered by the factorisation of morphisms.
 Although it is beyond the scope of these lessons to provide a formal account, the idea is that quantifiers get a meaning by considering the maximal and the minimal element in a Heyting algebra which is related to the algebra used to interpret the quantified formula, so that these extreme elements are generated by the relation of algebras, which models the elimination of the quantified variable.
 Variations on the theme Since any topos is also a Heyting category, one can limit the class of models to toposes.
 It turns out that it suffices to prove a completeness result.
 Moreover, a further limitation to Grothendieck toposes suffices, too.
 This becomes interesting because a topos of sheaves, the prototypical Grothendieck topos, provides a model which is composed by a collection of almost classical models, a la Tarski, but in the internal set theory of the topos, linked together by a relation modelling the growth of knowledge implicit in the constructive nature of intuitionistic first-order logic.
 These models suffice to prove a completeness result, and their classical set-theoretic version is known as Kripke semantics, and it is usually built up from the usual set theory.
 Variations on the theme On a different line, by using categories naturally equipped with a Heyting algebra and a sort of topological structure, modelling the link between a quantified formula and its instances through the introduction and elimination inference rules, one obtains another sound and complete semantics.
 These categories are known as logical categories.

 All these semantics are strictly related one to the other, emphasising some aspects of the deep nature of constructive logical systems, and this is the reason why all of them have been developed.
-References Heyting algebras have been introduced by Arend Heyting in 1930 to formalise intuitionistic logic.
-An algebraic introduction to Heyting algebras is in George Grätzer, General Lattice Theory, second edition, Birkhäuser, (1996), ISBN 978-3-7643-6996-5.
-The soundness theorem as presented, is folklore: the actual presentation derives from the generalised result on the internal logic of topos theory, which is based on the fact that the lattice of subobjects of the terminal object in a topos forms a Heyting algebra.
-For those interested the details can be found in R. Goldblatt, Topoi: The Categorical Analysis of Logic, Dover Publishing, (2006), ISBN 0-486-45026-0.
-The proof of the completeness theorem has been adapted from the categorical version in P. Johnstone, Sketches of an Elephant: A Topos Theory Compendium, two volumes, Oxford University Press (2002), ISBN 978-0-19-853425-9 and 978-0-19-851598-2.
+References The proof of the completeness theorem has been adapted from the categorical version in P. Johnstone, Sketches of an Elephant: A Topos Theory Compendium, two volumes, Oxford University Press (2002), ISBN 978-0-19-853425-9 and 978-0-19-851598-2.

-References

 Heyting categories are defined in the same text.
 The internal logic of a topos has been introduced by W. Lawvere, and an approachable text is R. Goldblatt, Topoi: The Categorical Analysis of Logic, Dover Publishing, (2006), ISBN 0-486-45026-0.

-On the contrary, logic categories have been introduced by M. Benini, and a quite technical survey can be found in M. Benini, Proof-Oriented Categorical Semantics, in D. Probst, P. Schuster eds., Concepts of Proof in Mathematics, Philosophy, and Computer Science, Ontos Mathematical Logic 6, De Gruyter, pp. 41-68 (2016).
+On the contrary, logic categories have been introduced by M. Benini, and a quite technical survey can be found in M. Benini, Intuitionistic First-Order Logic: Categorical Semantics via the Curry-Howard Isomorphism, arXiv.org (2013), <http://arxiv.org/abs/1307.0108>.

-Mathematical Logic

-Lecture 17

 Dr Marco Benini

-marco.benini@uninsubria.it
+[marco.benini@uninsubria.it](mailto:marco.benini@uninsubria.it)

 Dipartimento di Scienza e Alta Tecnologia

 Università degli Studi dell'Insubria

 a.a.
-2016/17
+2015/16

 Syllabus

 Constructive mathematics: